italozucareli/zabbix-observability/README.md

-# 👁️ Zabbix Enterprise Observability Toolkit
+# 👁️ Zabbix Enterprise Observability & Automation Toolkit

-A comprehensive repository of advanced scripts, Master Items, and Low-Level Discovery (LLD) rules designed to elevate Zabbix monitoring to Site Reliability Engineering (SRE) and Enterprise Implementation standards.
+A comprehensive, SRE-grade repository of over 200 advanced scripts, Master Items, Low-Level Discovery (LLD) rules, and Event-Driven Automation webhooks designed to elevate Zabbix from a simple monitoring tool into a complete IT Operations Management (ITOM) platform.

-This toolkit focuses on bulk data collection via APIs, native OS parsing, and JSON payloads, minimizing Zabbix Server polling overhead by avoiding basic one-by-one checks.
+This toolkit focuses on **Bulk Data Collection** (via REST APIs and native JSON payloads) and **Closed-Loop Automation** (ITSM ticketing, auto-remediation, and ChatOps).

 ---

 ## 🏗️ Architecture & Philosophy

 To ensure scalability in mission-critical environments, these scripts adopt the following principles:
-*   **Master Items & JSON:** Scripts make a single call to the equipment or API, returning a complete JSON payload that Zabbix processes internally via LLD and Dependent Items.
+*   **Zero-Overhead Polling:** Scripts make a single, bulk call to an equipment or API, returning a complete JSON payload.
+Zabbix processes this internally via LLD and Dependent Items, bypassing the need for hundreds of individual connections.
 *   **Dynamic Discovery:** Reduces manual configuration.
-IPsec tunnels, BGP peers, Docker containers, IIS pools, and cloud instances are discovered automatically.
+VPNs, BGP peers, Kubernetes pods, Docker Swarm services, and UPS phases are discovered dynamically.
-*   **Zero-Overhead:** Relies on native OS tools (e.g., direct reading from `/proc` and `/sys` in Linux) to prevent overloading Zabbix pollers.
+*   **Event-Driven Automation:** Monitoring is only half the battle.
+This toolkit includes scripts that run as Zabbix Actions to automatically open/resolve ServiceNow incidents, trigger Ansible AWX playbooks, or alert PagerDuty.

 ---

 ## 📂 Repository Structure & Scripts

-The toolkit is divided into the following technological pillars:

 ### ☁️ `cloud-infrastructure/`
 Scripts for monitoring public clouds and managed services.